microsoft/pxt-calliope/docs/courses/logic-lab/elements.md

 Boolean (logical) equations are expressed in a way similar to mathmatical equations.
 Variables in Boolean expressions though, have only two possible values, ``true`` or ``false``.
 For an equation using a logical expression, the equivalant sides of the equal sign ,``=``, will be only ``true`` or ``false`` too.

-The following list shows the basic notation elements for Boolean expressions.
+The following list shows the basic notation elements for variables and operators in Boolean expressions:

 * ``~A``: the inverse (**NOT**) of ``A``, when ``A`` is ``true``, ``~A`` is ``false``
 * ``A + B``: the value of ``A`` **OR** ``B``